-Contactless payments are another payment method which you’ll see growing rapidly in the year 2022.
-As the name suggests, the contactless payment allows the customers to simply wave their smartphone across the reader.
+Contactless payments are another payment method that you’ll see growing rapidly in the year 2023.
+As the name suggests, contactless payment allows customers to simply wave their smartphones across the reader.
 This method of waving is way faster and more convenient than inserting a card.

 Contactless payments are also faster and more secure than the PIN technology as it transfers the encrypted data to the point-of-sale device instantaneously.

-Many companies like Samsung, Apple, and Google are already have their contactless payment system Samsung Pay, Apple Pay, and Google Pay respectively.
-To make payments, all a customer has to do is simply download the app, add card by entering card details, and then wave their phone across any reader.
+Many companies like Samsung, Apple, and Google already have their contactless payment system - Samsung Pay, Apple Pay, and Google Pay respectively.
+To make payments, all a customer has to do is simply download the app, add a card by entering card details, and then wave their phone across any reader.

 Contactless payments are possible with the NFC (near-field communication) technology.
 That’s the reason why they are also termed as NFC payments.

 NFC payments are used in many countries.
 For example, in China it’s used as a mode of payment in public transport.
 Similarly, in London the NFC payments is used in the bus and tube stations.
 In Japan this technology is used to provide information about the identity cards.

-UK finance represent a cluster of financial institutions and banks and it has predicted that around 36% of total payments will be made through NFC powered contactless cards by the year 2027.
+Research by the Journal of Analysis and Computation suggests that UK finance represents a cluster of financial institutions and banks and it has predicted that around 36% of total payments will be made through NFC-powered contactless cards by the year 2027.

 Dominance of mobile wallets

 With the help of a mobile wallet, you can send money to other users, receive money from other users, and store money inside the wallet.
 Not only that, with the help of a mobile wallet, a user can also pay utility bills, buy tickets, get rewards, and many more.

-As per Appventurez, mobile wallet transaction volume will grow at 274.4 billion (approx.).
-That is why many big companies such as Apple, Google, and Samsung have started providing mobile wallets to encash this transact.
-However, all those wallets are brand and company specific.
-In coming years, more companies will try to create their own brand-specific wallet.
+As per Juniper Research, mobile wallet transaction volume will grow up to 49 billion globally by 2023.
+That is why many big companies such as Apple, Google, and Samsung have started providing mobile wallets to encash this transaction.
+However, all those wallets are brand and company-specific.
+In the coming years, more companies will try to create their own brand-specific wallet.